-(3) Involves a legal issue of continuing interest to the public generally and/or to members of the State Bar, or one which is likely to recur;
+(3) Involves a legal issue of continuing interest to the public generally and/or to attorneys of the State Bar, or one which is likely to recur;

 (4) Makes a significant contribution to legal literature by collecting and analyzing the existing case law on a particular point or by reviewing and interpreting a statute or rule; or

 (5) Makes a significant contribution to the body of disciplinary case law by discussing the appropriate degree of discipline based on a set of facts and circumstances materially different from those stated in published opinions.

 It seems to me that Rule 1.159(d)(4) and (d)(5) should apply.
 It wouldn’t be a surprise if OCTC moves to publish this case.
 It is possible that a petition to the California Supreme Court will be made.
 Unfortunately, the Court’s own criteria for accepting review under California Rule of Court 9.16 are rather limited.
 It is stretch to say that the review is necessary to resolve important questions of law and the facts would make it unlikely that this recommendation would be deemed unsupported by the weight of the evidence.

 So it seems likely that this unicorn will remain a rarity.

 Hance v.
 Super Store Industries, Fifth Appellate Dist, case no. F075852, filed 1/23/20.

 Lawyers in a class action case agree to divide fees.
 They have the class representatives sign fee agreements.
 One of the lawyers does not disclose in the fee agreement that he does not have legal malpractice insurance, as required by former Rule 3-410 (current Rule 1.4.2.)
 The class representatives approved the fee division agreement, although one class representative later retracted consent.